core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 An endpoint requests to join a group by sending a confirmable CoAP POST request to the Group Manager responsible for that group.
 This join request can reflect the format of the Key Distribution Request message defined in Section 4.1 of {{I-D.palombini-ace-key-groupcomm}}.
 Besides, it can be addressed to a CoAP resource associated to that group and carries the following information.

 * Group identifier: the Group Identifier (Gid) of the group, as known to the joining endpoint at this point in time.
 This may not fully coincide with the Gid currently associated to the group, e.g. if it includes a dynamic component.
-This information can be mapped to the first element of the "scope" parameter of the Key Distribution Request message defined in Section 4.1 of {{I-D.palombini-ace-key-groupcomm}}.
+This information can be mapped to the first element of the 'scope' parameter of the Key Distribution Request message defined in Section 4.1 of {{I-D.palombini-ace-key-groupcomm}}.

 * Role: the exact role of the joining endpoint in the group.
-Possible values are: "multicaster", "listener", "pure listener", "multicaster and listener", or "multicaster and pure listener".
-This information can be mapped to the second element of the "scope" parameter of the Key Distribution Request message defined in Section 4.1 of {{I-D.palombini-ace-key-groupcomm}}.
+Possible values are: "client", "server", "silent server", "client and server", or "client and silent server".
+This information can be mapped to the second element of the 'scope' parameter of the Key Distribution Request message defined in Section 4.1 of {{I-D.palombini-ace-key-groupcomm}}.

 * Retrieval flag: indication of interest to receive the public keys of the endpoints currently in the group, as included in the following join response.
-This flag must not be present if the Group Manager is not configured to store the public keys of group members, or if the joining endpoint is configured exclusively as pure listener for the group to join.
-This information can be mapped to the "get_pub_keys" parameter of the Key Distribution Request message defined in Section 4.1 of {{I-D.palombini-ace-key-groupcomm}}.
+This flag must not be present if the Group Manager is not configured to store the public keys of group members, or if the joining endpoint is configured exclusively as silent server for the group to join.
+This information can be mapped to the 'get_pub_keys' parameter of the Key Distribution Request message defined in Section 4.1 of {{I-D.palombini-ace-key-groupcomm}}.

 * Identity credentials: information elements to enforce source authentication of group messages from the joining endpoint, such as its public key.
 The exact content depends on whether the Group Manager is configured to store the public keys of group members.
 If this is the case, this information is omitted if it has been provided to the same Group Manager upon previously joining the same or a different group under its control.
-This information is also omitted if the joining endpoint is configured exclusively as pure listener for the joined group. {{ssec-provisioning-of-public-keys}} discusses additional details on provisioning of public keys and other information to enforce source authentication of joining endpoints's messages.
-This information can be mapped to the "client_cred" parameter of the Key Distribution Request message defined in Section 4.1 of {{I-D.palombini-ace-key-groupcomm}}.
+This information is also omitted if the joining endpoint is configured exclusively as silent server for the joined group. {{ssec-provisioning-of-public-keys}} discusses additional details on provisioning of public keys and other information to enforce source authentication of joining endpoints's messages.
+This information can be mapped to the 'client_cred' parameter of the Key Distribution Request message defined in Section 4.1 of {{I-D.palombini-ace-key-groupcomm}}.

 The Group Manager must be able to verify that the joining endpoint is authorized to become a member of the group.
 To this end, the Group Manager can directly authorize the joining endpoint, or expect it to provide authorization evidence previously obtained from a trusted entity. {{join-ACE-framework}} describes how this can be achieved by leveraging the ACE framework for Authentication and Authorization in constrained environments {{I-D.ietf-ace-oauth-authz}}.